 Flexport is a US-based shipping company and customs brokerage with its head office situated in San Francisco, California, United States.
-The company has presence and offices in North America, Europe, and Asia including China.
+The company has a presence and offices in North America, Europe, and Asia including China.

 Flexport is a unique freight forwarding company as many people often call it, Uber of the Oceans.
-Founded in 2013, the company is based around an online dashboard that connects importer with freight forwarding companies.
+Founded in 2013, the company is based around an online dashboard that connects importers with freight forwarding companies.

 It is also the first company that has digitized international shipping, making it more convenient for importers to move goods around with transparency.